acquia/http-hmac-spec/README.md

-Basic authentication is the simplest way to add authentication to a REST API, however it is generally considered the least secure authentication method since the hashed password must be sent on every API request.
+Basic authentication is the simplest way to add authentication to a REST API, however it is generally considered the least secure authentication method since the same hashed password is sent on every API request.

 ## Why not OAuth 1.0a?